Context

 * indicates key areas I helmed

-We introduced a new booking overview page after users selected their Flight and Hotel.
-This page allowed users to amend their Flight and Hotel details easily without restarting the entire booking flow.
+Our research challenged this assumption.
+This prototype allowed users to amend their Flight and Hotel details easily without restarting the entire booking flow.

 Why this is important: The number of rooms input for search determines the prices that users see as they browse for Flight and Hotel packages.
-This presents a severe issue as users with wrongly input rooms often don't realise that (A) prices reflected are inaccurate, and (B) they have booked only 1 room.

 I enjoyed being the main driver of our non-user testing research.
 By making connections across our findings, I could propose nuanced and well-evidenced design choices throughout our reiteration process.